Bricktech2000/Website/website/public/DBLess-Password-Manager/index.md

 > And how does it do such a thing?

 It turns out that it is fairly simple.
-The password manager takes in 3 parameters as an input: the `Service` to log into, the `Username` used and your `Master Password`.
+The password manager takes in 4 parameters as an input: the `Service` to log into, the `Username` used, your `Master Password` and a token file.

 1. The program asks for user input.
-For this example, the service to log into will be **_google_**, the username used will be **_my.email@gmail.com_** and the master password will be **_Password123_**.
+For this example, the service to log into will be **_google_**, the username used will be **_my.email@gmail.com_**, the master password will be **_Password123_** and the token file will be empty.
 2. Each of the three values inputted is individually hashed using `SHA-1` before being `XOR`ed together.
 This step of the process is not meant to be cryptographically secure and is only used to "join" the different values together.
-In this example, it would produce the following 160-bit digtest: `366961a34cec4a950f8421aa142fea417573f4c3`.
+In this example, it would produce the following 160-bit digtest: `ec50c24d128701983dd19e45814ff2d1daabf3ca`.
-3. The previously generated digest is then hashed again using `SHA-256`, a cryptographically secure hashing algorithm, which would produce the following output when represented as hexadecimal: `9b2d09310b3bf6ba822bc898a4d562334a7c513c6d330a5c758d0dd87c80f2e7`.
+3. The previously generated digest is then hashed again using `SHA-256`, a cryptographically secure hashing algorithm, which would produce the following output when represented as hexadecimal: `d1c3f43bb4fc0727fff731e1e3d30199994b6f7db7484b547c712776f65440da`.
 4. The newly generated digest is mutated through a [Base-85](https://en.wikipedia.org/wiki/Ascii85) encoder to reduce its length before being copied to the user's clipboard.
-The final password would look something like this: **N>j}33P[6[F?a{fQ$5{gn{<F#z8hJ7B=u<.E1p!J**.
+The final password would look something like this: **zLPrWepdR%mXnb<i[3%Nm?EDW[6d>D#QJS{eBrh**.

 As you can clearly see, the generated password is derived from well-known data and a secret.
 For this reason, it will be different for every service and for every username used.
 The generated password will be completely wrong if the **master password** isn't exactly the same, which is ideal in this scenario.